tdelta/SynergyQuest/SynergyQuest/UsageNotes/ReadMe.txt

 How to run Synergy Quest
 ========================

-If you are on Linux, open `SynergyQuestLinux/SynergyQuest.x86_64`
+If you are on Linux, run `./SynergyQuest.x86_64`

-If you are on Windows, open `SynergyQuestWindows/SynergyQuest.exe`
+If you are on Windows, open `SynergyQuest.exe`

 Troubleshooting
 ===============